Molino's description and foliated homogeneity: Examples and open problems

 \subsection{Foliated homogeneity may not be told by the leaves}

 \begin{prop} If $X$ is foliated homogeneous, then it is without holonomy, and all of its leaves are homeomorphic one another.
-If moreover $X$ is $C^\infty$ (respectively, Riemannian and compact), then all of its leaves are diffeomorphic (respectively, quasi-isometrically diffeomorphic) to each other. \end{prop}
+If moreover $X$ is $C^\infty$ (respectively, compact and Riemannian), then all of its leaves are diffeomorphic (respectively, quasi-isometrically diffeomorphic) to each other. \end{prop}

-\begin{proof} Elementary, using that there always exist leaves without holonomy in the first assertion. \end{proof}
+\begin{proof} Elementary, using that there always exist leaves without holonomy in the first assertion, and using that the differentiable quasi-isometry class of the leaves is independent of the choice of the Riemannian metric on $X$ in the last assertion (see e.g.\ \cite[Proposition~10.5]{AlvarezCandel2018}). \end{proof}

 Let us exhibit an example where the reciprocal of Proposition~\ref{p: foliated homogeneous => the leaves are homeomorphic one another} does not hold.
 To begin with, let $G_1$ and $G_2$ be second countable, connected compact topological groups, and let $G=G_1\times G_2$.
 Assume that $G_1$ is non-abelian.
 Let us use the notation $g=(g_1,g_2)$ for the elements of $G$; in particular, we use $e=(e_1,e_2)$ for the identity element.